tbeason/tbeason.github.io/_assets/sections/research.md

 @@font-weight-bold,mb-0 The Anatomy of Trading Algorithms @@
 @@mb-0 with [Sunil Wahal](https://asu.pure.elsevier.com/en/persons/sunil-wahal).
 [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3497001) @@
-We study the anatomy of four widely used standardized institutional trading algorithms representing \$675 billion in demand from 961 institutions between 2012 and 2016.
-The central tradeoff in these algorithms is between the desire to trade and transaction costs.
-Large parent orders generate hundreds of child orders which strategically employ the price, time, and display priority rules embodied in market structure to navigate this tradeoff.
-The distribution of child orders is non-random, generating strategic runs which oscillate between providing and taking liquidity.
-Price impact occurs both at the time an order is submitted to the book (regardless of whether it is filled), and at the time of execution.
-Passive child orders have much lower likelihood of execution but still incur substantial price impact.
-Conversely, marketable orders, even though immediately executable, do not necessarily guarantee execution and generate even larger price impact.
+We study the anatomy of four widely used institutional trading algorithms representing \$675 billion in demand from 961 institutions between 2012 and 2016.
+Parent orders generate hundreds of child orders which strategically employ price, time-in-force, and display priority rules to navigate the tradeoff between the desire to trade and minimizing transaction costs.
+Child orders incur price impact at the time they are submitted to the book regardless of whether or not they are (ex post) filled, and even when passively priced relative to the prevailing quote.
+The intra-parent distribution of child orders is non-random, generating strategic runs which oscillate between the aggressive or passive side of the spread.
+Despite algorithmic attempts to reduce their influence, programmatic child-level price, time-in-force, and display choices aggregate up to parent-level trading costs borne by investors.